adjust/dev-docs/docs/ios/features/configuration/external-device-id.md

 # Set external device identifiers

-:::{versionadded} 4.20.0
+:::{versionadded} v4.20.0
-Contact your Adjust representative to get started with external device IDs.
-:::

 An external device identifier is a custom value that you can assign to a device or user.
 They help you recognize users across sessions and platforms.
 They can also help you deduplicate installs by user so that a user isn't counted as duplicate new installs.
+Contact your Adjust representative to get started with external device IDs.
+:::

 You can use an external device ID as a custom identifier for a device.
 This helps you keep continuity with your other systems.

 :::{seealso}
-See the [External device identifiers article](https://help.adjust.com/en/article/external-device-identifiers) for more information.
+See the [External device identifiers article](https://help.adjust.com/en/article/external-device-identifiers) in the Adjust help center for more information.
 :::

 ## Set external device identifier